Rithikaprakash7757/Marketing-mix-modeling-budget-optimization/README.md

-Marketing Mix Modeling & Budget Optimization
+Marketing Mix Modeling & Budget Optimization:
 Objective

 To quantify the impact of marketing channels on revenue and determine optimal budget allocation under revenue and profit objectives.